 Christian Weismayer studied Business Economics at the Vienna University of Economics and Business (WU) (1999-2011) and Technical Mathematics at the Leopold-Franzens University of Innsbruck (2003-2004).
 He holds a doctoral degree in social and economic sciences and was working at WU at the Institute for Tourism and Leisure Studies as a research associate from 2006 to 2011.
-Between 2011-2017 he was part of the Department of Applied Statistics and Economics, since 2017, he joins the Department of Sustainability, Governance, and Methods (SGM), both at MODUL University Vienna.
+Between 2011-2017 he was part of the Department of Applied Statistics and Economics, since 2017 (after a department merger), he joins the School of Sustainability, Governance, and Methods (SGM), both at MODUL University Vienna.

 Within MODUL University, he is a member of the Sustainability Committee, the Studies and Examination Committee (in the past), liaison officer for the European Business School (ISAG) in Porto/Portugal, first aider and fire safety officer.
-He is responsible for the internal employee/student satisfaction surveys, SGM's website channel manager, and organizes MODUL's Research Seminar.
+He is responsible for the internal employee/student satisfaction surveys (in the past), SGM's website channel manager, SGM's social media manager (in the past), and organizes Modul's Research Seminar Series.

 - MSc: Advanced Data Analysis and Decision Making; Research Design and Methods in Practice